agmmnn/awesome-blender/README.md

 - [Material Maker](https://rodzilla.itch.io/material-maker) : is a simple procedural materials generation tool.
 - [TextureLab](https://njbrown.itch.io/texturelab) : is a tool designed to make procedural texture generation.
 - [Agisoft De-Lighter](https://www.agisoft.com/index.php?id=71) : is a free stand-alone tool designed to remove shadows from model textures.
+- [Asset Ninja](https://assetninja.art/) : connects your favorite asset marketplaces and other sources to all of your favorite tools.
+Browse, manage, and export assets straight from your desktop.

 ### Generator [^](#table)
 - [terrain.party](http://terrain.party/) : The easiest way to get real-world height maps.